Saltee Islands

 Child (under 12)€15

 Tickets are non‑refundable and non‑transferable; refunds are only issued if the ferry company cancels due to weather.
-A confirmation email is required to board.
+A confirmation email with a QR code is required for boarding.

 Arrival & Landing

-The ferry drops passengers about 50 m from the shore; a small dinghy ferries visitors the final stretch to the landing beach.
-Depending on tide and weather, the final step may be onto sand, seaweed or slippery rock.
-Wet gear and sturdy, waterproof shoes (wellies are popular) are advisable.
-There are no permanent facilities on the island – no toilets, no café, and no waste bins – so bring a sealed bag for all litter and pack a picnic if desired.
+The ferry drops passengers about 50 m from shore; a small dinghy ferries visitors the final stretch to the landing beach.
+Depending on tide and weather the landing may be sand, seaweed or slippery rock.
+Waterproof shoes or wellies are strongly recommended.

 Accessibility & Safety

 The island is not wheelchair‑accessible; the path includes stairs, uneven ground and cliff‑edge sections that can become muddy or slick.
-Visitors are asked to stay on the marked trail, keep a safe distance from nesting birds, and avoid lighting fires.
+Visitors should stay on the marked trail, keep a safe distance from nesting birds and avoid lighting fires.
 Camping is prohibited and the owners’ house must not be approached.

 Getting to Kilmore Quay